 - Ten mandatory general patient care procedures; - 36 mandatory imaging procedures; - 15 elective imaging procedures selected from a list of 34 procedures; - One of the 15 elective imaging procedures must be selected from the head section; - Two of the 15 elective imaging procedures must be selected from the fluoroscopy studies section; - A total of ten imaging procedures may be simulated.
-Imaging procedures eligible for simulation are noted within the chart on the ARRT's Clinical Competency requirements.
+Procedures eligible for simulation are noted on the ARRT's Clinical Competency requirements.